 (1) physical MVA or MW limits under base case and contingencies;

-(2) scheduling limits for intertie transactions based on e-tags; and
+(2) scheduling limits for EIM Intertie transactions based on E-Tags; and

-(3) contractual limits on transmission interfaces where the EIM Entity Balancing Authority Area has transmission rights.
+(3) contractual limits on Transmission Interfaces where the EIM Transmission Service Provider has transmission rights.

 29.10.
 Metering and Settlement Data.

 (a) Telemetry Requirements.
-The EIM Entity shall ensure that each EIM Participating Resource and non-participating resource in an EIM Entity Balancing Authority Area that is not a generating unit or is a generating unit with a nameplate capacity in excess of 10 MW (including each aggregated resource with a total nameplate capacity in excess of 10 MW) and each intertie with the EIM Balancing Authority Area has telemetry meeting the requirements of the Business Practice Manual.
+The EIM Entity shall ensure that each EIM Resource and non-participating resource in an EIM Entity Balancing Authority Area that is not a Generating Unit or is a Generating Unit with a nameplate capacity in excess of 10 MW (including each aggregated resource with a total nameplate capacity in excess of 10 MW) and each EIM Intertie has telemetry meeting the requirements of the Business Practice Manual for the Energy Imbalance Market.

-(b) Settlement Metering.
+(b) Metering for Settlement Purposes.
 The EIM Entity shall ensure that each EIM Participating Resource and non-participating resource in an EIM Entity Balancing Authority Area becomes either a CAISO Metered Entity or a Scheduling Coordinator Metered Entity and complies with the requirements of Section 10 except as provided in Section 29.10(c).

 (c) Exception to Requirements of Section 10.3.9.
 In the absence of metering standards set by a Local Regulatory Authority, EIM Participating Resources and non-participating resources in an EIM Entity Balancing Authority Area may qualify as Scheduling Coordinator Metered Entities without the need for third party certification if the CAISO determines that the applicable metering standards meet or exceed the standards for CAISO Metered Entities.

 (d) Interchange Meter Data.
-Settlement metering is required for all EIM Entity Balancing Authority Area interties.
+Metering for Settlement purposes is required for all EIM Interties.

-(e) EIM Imbalance Energy With External Balancing Authority Area.
-For each intertie bid that clears the EIM resulting in a 15-minute intertie schedule at an intertie between an EIM Entity Balancing Authority Area and an external Balancing Authority Area, the EIM Entity Scheduling Coordinator must submit to the CAISO the corresponding hourly transmission profile and 15-minute energy profiles from the respective e-Tags, which must reflect the point of receipt and point of delivery that was declared in market bid submittal, at least 20 minutes before the start of the hour.
+(e) EIM Energy Imbalance With an External Balancing Authority Area.
+For each EIM External Intertie Bid that clears the FMM resulting in a 15-minute EIM External Intertie schedule, the EIM Entity Scheduling Coordinator must submit to the CAISO the corresponding hourly transmission profile and 15-minute Energy profiles from the respective E-Tags, which must reflect the Point of Receipt and Point of Delivery that was declared in the FMM Bid submittal, at least 20 minutes before the start of the Operating Hour.

 29.11.
-Settlements And Billing.
+Settlements And Billing For EIM Market Participants.

 (a) Applicability.
-This Section 29.11, rather than Section 11, shall apply to the CAISO settlement with EIM Entity Scheduling Coordinators and EIM Participating Resources Scheduling Coordinators of all EIM charges described herein.
+Section 29.11, rather than Section 11, shall apply to the CAISO Settlement with EIM Entity Scheduling Coordinators and EIM Participating Resource Scheduling Coordinators, except as otherwise provided.

 (b) Imbalance Energy.

-(1) 15-Minute Instructed Imbalance Energy.
+(1) FMM Instructed Imbalance Energy.

 (A) Calculation.
-The CAISO will calculate a resource’s 15-minute Instructed Imbalance Energy as the algebraic difference between its 15-minute energy schedule, which is the outcome of the 15-minute market, and the hourly base schedule (for EIM Participating Resources).
+The CAISO will calculate an EIM Participating Resource’s FMM Instructed Imbalance Energy according to Section 11.5.1.1 and Section 11.5.1.2, except that references to the Day-Ahead Schedule in the relevant Appendix A definitions shall be deemed references to the EIM Base Schedule.

 (B) Settlement.
-The CAISO will settle the 15-minute Instructed Imbalance Energy with the resource’s Scheduling Coordinator at the 15-minute Locational Marginal Price.
+The CAISO will settle the FMM Instructed Imbalance Energy with the EIM Participating Resource Scheduling Coordinator.

-(2) 5-Minute Instructed Imbalance Energy.
+(2) RTD Instructed Imbalance Energy.

 (A) Calculation.
-The CAISO will calculate a resource’s 5-minute Instructed Imbalance Energy as the algebraic difference between its dispatch operating point, which is the outcome of Real-Time Dispatch, and its 15-minute energy schedule, which is the outcome of the 15-minute market.
+The CAISO will calculate an EIM Participating Resource’s RTD Instructed Imbalance Energy according Section 11.5.1.2.

 (B) Settlement.
-The CAISO will settle the 5-minute Instructed Imbalance Energy with the resource’s Scheduling Coordinator at the 5-minute Locational Marginal Price.
+The CAISO will settle the RTD Instructed Imbalance Energy with the EIM Participating Resource Scheduling Coordinator.